wp-plugins/local-market-explorer/readme.txt

 5. Visit each of the API key links and get your API keys.
 After you put in each API key, the data will load for the corresponding modules.

 == Changelog ==

+= 2.0.2 =
+* Fixed bug where beds / baths were transposed in recent sales activity module

 = 2.0.1 =
 * Fixed issue with the widget not showing up in admin / not showing areas